Majority of Air France pilots back low-cost unit deal

 Some 53 percent of Air France pilots approved the agreement, reaching 60 percent for members of the majority union SNPL, Air France said in a statement.

-The agreement followed a two-week strike that the airline has said is likely to cost 500 million euros ($616 million) .
+The agreement followed a two-week strike that the airline has said is likely to cost 500 million euros (392.09 million pounds).

 Pilots forced Air France's Franco-Dutch parent Air France-KLM (AIRF.PA) to ditch plans to expand its low-cost brand, Transavia, in Europe, fearing that the project would erode their own pay and conditions.